carpppa/ispy-webgl/README.md

 Documentation
 -------------

-These are "guidelines" for developers, please follow this.
+These are "guidelines" for developers, please follow this if contributing.
 The application is structured in modules, and apart from obvious reasons modularity is essential to be able to maintain two versions (ispy-webgl, ispy-edu) of it.

-> **Note!** All HTML and CSS should be kept fully compatible with bootstrap!

 ### js/